ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-gb.md

 #### Step 5: Check the new network configuration

-Open the command prompt (cmd) and enter "ipconfig".
+Open the command prompt (cmd) and enter `ipconfig`.
 The configuration should now include the new failover IP address.

 ![check current network configuration](images/image8-8.png){.thumbnail}